 They may show love when they’re motivated.
 Their love is conditional, depending upon the impact on the narcissist.
-My book, Dealing with a Narcissist explains in detail how to navigate and beneficially use this in relationships with narcissists, addicts, or anyone highly defensive.
+My book, Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships explains in detail how to navigate and beneficially use this in relationships with narcissists, addicts, or anyone highly defensive.
 Because narcissism exists on a continuum from mild to malignant, when it’s severe, selfishness and inability to express love become more apparent when greater demands are placed on a narcissist.
 Dating or long-distance relationships that have fewer expectations are easier.

 Bottom line: Wondering whether a narcissist loves you is the wrong question.
 Although it’s wise to understand a narcissist’s mind, like Echo in the myth of Narcissus, partners overly focus on the narcissist to their detriment.
 Instead, ask yourself whether you feel valued, respected, and cared about.
 Are you getting your needs met?
 If not, how is that affecting you and your self-esteem and what can you do about that?